Got to Get: Chart performance

 "Got to Get" was a number-one hit in Iceland, peaked at number two in the Netherlands, and reached number three in Austria, Switzerland and West Germany.
 In the United Kingdom, it reached its peak of number eight on the UK Singles Chart in January 1990.
 It was a top-10 hit in Belgium, Finland, Luxembourg, Norway and in Leila K's native Sweden.
 Additionally, "Got to Get" entered the top 20 in both Denmark and Ireland, as well as on the Eurochart Hot 100, where it reached number 11 in March 1990.
-Outside Europe, the single peaked at number 48 on the US Billboard Hot 100 and number 57 in Australia, where it spent a total of 20 weeks within the top 100.
-"Got to Get" also entered the top 10 on the Canadian RPM Dance/Urban chart.
+Outside Europe, the single peaked at numbers 48 and 46 on the US Billboard Hot 100 and Cash Box Top 100, and number 57 in Australia, where it spent a total of 20 weeks within the top 100.
+"Got to Get" also entered the top 10 on the Canadian RPM Dance chart.
+In West Asia, it became a successful top-5 hit in Israel, peaking at number five on 28 January 1990.

 Music video

 There were produced two different music videos to promote the single.
-One of them was directed by Scottish director Paul Boyd.
+The European version was directed by Scottish director Paul Boyd.
+In the video, Leila K and the guys from Rob'n'Raz performs with dancers and players on a basketball court surrounded by a white picket fence.